Note on the Theory of Correlation Functions: Divisors Correlation Functions

-The shifted divisor problem $\sum_{n \leq x} d(n) d(n+1)$ was estimated in 1928, see \cite{IA28}, and \cite{AR07}.
-The next level of complexity $\sum_{n \leq x} d_k(n) d_m(n+1)$ for varius integers parameters $k,m\geq2$ has a vast literature.
+The next level of complexity $\sum_{n \leq x} d_k(n) d_m(n+1)$ for various integers parameters $k,m\geq2$ has a vast literature.
 In contrast, the analysis for the triple correlation $\sum_{n \leq x} d(n) d(n+1)d(n+2)$ is relatively new.
-Some redumentary analysis was established in 2015, see \cite{BV15}, and the functions fields version was proved in \cite{AR14}.\\
+Some rudimentary analysis was established in 2015, see \cite{BV2015}, and the functions fields version was proved in \cite{AR2014}.\\